davidjbradshaw/iframe-resizer/README.md

 	default: 8  (in px)
 	type: number

 Setting is used to override the default browser body tag style.
 As we cannot reliably read this value and it's not included in the figure returned by `document.body.offsetHeight`.
 So the only way we can work this out is to set it, 8px is the default option in FireFox.
-However, you will most likely want to set this to zero so that the content of you iframe is at the edge of the iframe.
+However, you will most likely want to set this to zero so that the content of you iFrame is at the edge of the iFrame.

 ### log

 	default: false
 	type: boolean

-Setting the `log` option to true will make the scripts in both the host page and the iframe output everything they do to the JavaScript console so you can see the communication between the two scripts.
+Setting the `log` option to true will make the scripts in both the host page and the iFrame output everything they do to the JavaScript console so you can see the communication between the two scripts.

 ### autoWindowResize